 If you’re looking to escape the city for a bit, then head to the seaside city of Jūrmala.
 Spread out along the Baltic coast, Jūrmala is made up of a string of neighbourhoods off one of Latvia’s best beaches.
 Even if you’re not keen on going for a swim, neighbourhood’s like Majori have a relaxed vibe and enough food and craft to keep you entertained.

 Have you visited Riga before?
-If so, what were your favourite sights?
+What were your favourite things to do in Riga?
 If not, which would you want to do first?
 Please share your thoughts below.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.